TheCoinTosser/system.proxy.retriever/example/README.md

-# system_proxy_example
+# system.proxy.retriever_example

-Demonstrates how to use the system_proxy plugin.
+Demonstrates how to use the system.proxy.retriever plugin.

 ## Getting Started